 - 1 teaspoon pure vanilla extract

-- Scoop heaping spoonfuls of cookie dough onto a non-stick baking sheet.
-Note: The dough will be very sticky (this is normal), will not spread much and will maintain the same shape throughout.
+6. Scoop heaping mounds of cookie dough onto a non-stick baking sheet.
+Note: The dough will not spread much during the baking process and will maintain the same shape throughout.
 For this reason, form the dough into the shape you would like to end up with.

 Nutrition InformationYield 12 Serving Size 1 of 12